-I defy anyone who has not made a lifelong study of record collecting to tell me what even 10% of the records shown here sound like.
+I defy anyone who has not made a lifelong study of pressing variations to tell me what even a fraction of the records pictured here might sound like from an audiophile point of view.

 Anyone can amass a collection of records — one this big, ten times its size or one-tenth its size, the process is the same.
-You just buy whatever you like and organize them whichever way you see fit.
+You just buy whatever you like and organize them whichever way you find most suitable.

 There is no limit to the kinds of records one might collect: originals, imports, audiophile pressings, picture discs, the TAS List – you name it, you can collect it.